 Managing partner of the Firm is Dr Slobodan Doklestic.

-Legal services on behalf of the Firm are provided by its founding partners – i.e. advocates that established the Firm, as well as by other lawyers engaged in the Firm (the “Lawyers”).
+Legal services on behalf of the Firm are provided by its founding partners – i.e. attorneys that established the Firm, as well as by other lawyers engaged in the Firm (the “Lawyers”).
 The Firm will ensure that on each matter for each client the Firm’s legal team is composed of the adequate number of lawyers with adequate level seniority, as may be more specifically agreed on with the client, in order that the clients receive professional and efficient legal service at reasonable cost.

 According to Article 46 of the Law, each client may empower for representation only one, some or all Lawyers engaged in the Firm (i.e. in the Law Office).